Great Mosque of Taza: Anaza

-The mosque also features an historic anaza: a carved wooden screen at the entrance from the courtyard to the central nave of the prayer hall, which often acted as an "outdoor" mihrab for those performing their prayers in the courtyard.
+The mosque also features a historic anaza: a carved wooden screen at the entrance from the courtyard to the central nave of the prayer hall, which often acted as an "outdoor" mihrab for those performing their prayers in the courtyard.
 Although it is not unlikely that the mosque possessed such a features since its Marinid expansion (as other Marinid mosques have the same feature), no visible evidence indicates the date at which the current anaza was crafted.
 Based on the style of the craftsmanship, it has been suggested that it is and no older than the 17th century.
 Its courtyard-facing side is relatively plain and undecorated, but its interior-facing side is carved with various panels, including six blind arch motifs in its central section.
 A semi-circular tympanum above the middle is carved with a polygonal geometric pattern at the center of which is an Arabic inscription.